dbobrenko/dbobrenko.github.io/about.md

 title: About
 ---

-I am **Dmitry Bobrenko**, a Research Engineer at Samsung R&D Institute.
+I am Dmytro Bobrenko, currently a Research Engineer at Samsung Research Ukraine.
-My research interests lie in Reinforcement Learning, Deep Learning and other AI related fields.
+Working on some cool stuff in Deep and Reinforcement Learning fields.

 ## Contacts
 <d.bobrenko@gmail.com>